karthik/life-hacks/travel.md

 I’ve cut my travel substantially since the pandemic started.
 I also plan to travel much less going forward because of climate reasons.
 My goal is to attend a few high-value meetings in person and remotely participate in the rest.

-As an elder millenial, my rule for air travel is to fly with the fewest connections (cost is not a factor), through big hubs (for redundancy), and only on carriers where I have high status.
+As an elder millennial, my rule for air travel is to fly with the fewest connections (cost is not a factor), through big hubs (for redundancy), and only on carriers where I have high status.
 If a meeting cannot accommodate my travel preferences, I skip those meetings.

 ### Gear